HOUSTON CHAPTER COMMITTEES

 Members: Scott Coulter, Jason Berkenpas, & Caryl Coronis

 Education Committee is responsible for the development of the Chapter’s education offerings.
 The committee meets as required.

 The main event of the Education Committee is an annual Education Day.
 The Education Day is a full day event, and is usually scheduled in late October.
+The Committee may split the Education Day in two separate days if deemed necessary or practical.
 This event provides members and others associated with the construction industry continuing education on construction financial management and related topics, and provides members with the opportunity to earn CPE credits.
 The Education Committee selects topics and areas of interest for the Education Day that are relevant and current to the construction industry.
 The committee selects presenters that have specific subject matter experience so that they can provide practical experiences and examples whenever possible.
 The committee works with Chapter Administrator to publicize the event via email and Chapter website.
 The committee schedules a venue, coordinates breakfast and lunch deliveries and ensures the venue is equipped with projector, microphone and laptop for presentation.
 In addition, the committee is responsible for the attendee registration and coordinates the CPE credit distribution.
 This committee may occasionally coordinate other smaller education events with other committees, and promote webinars and other on-line training and educational opportunities organized by the CFMA National or other associations affiliated with CFMA.

 Communication Committee is responsible for all the communication channels used by the Chapter to communicate with our members.
 These include our web site, and social media.
 The committee meets as needed.